uijinee/uijinee.github.io/OperatingSystem/HW/week05/README.md

 > ![Alt text](Image/week05_HW2_1.png)

 ---
 ## HW3.
 Define display_processes() in init/main.c (right before the first function definition).
 Call this function in the beginning of start_kernel().
 Confirm that there is only one process in the beginning.
 Find the location where the number of processes becomes 2.
+Find the location where the number of processes becomes 3.
+Find the location where the number of processes is the greatest.
 Use "dmesg" to see the result of display_processes().

 > **Code 1**
 >